 He typically lured his victims back to his vehicle by feigning an injury and asking them for their assistance in carrying something.
 Once there, he would wait until his victim's back was turned and then strike them over the head with a crowbar.

 This was Bundy's preferred M.O. while he was targeting women in the Pacific Northwest.

-Bundy liked to park his car relatively close to the location where he was "hunting" for a victim.
-That way, if a woman did fall for one of his ruses, they wouldn't have too far to walk.
+Bundy liked to park his car relatively close to his "hunting ground".
+That way, if a woman did fall for one of his ruses, they wouldn't have to walk too far.

-This reduced the possibility of them being spotted in public together.
+This reduced the chances of them being spotted in public together.
 It also gave his target less time to have second thoughts.